kort1k/ieee_ml/README.md

 5. Lot of attendees have this qustion: I purchased a two-day ticket and it mentions Workshops 1 and 2.
 However, the ticket mentions only 1 day(either 9/24 or 9/25).
 Is the ticket valid for both days?

-Sorry for the confusion-it has to do with how eventbrite handles multi-day events.
+IEEE ML team: Sorry for the confusion-it has to do with how eventbrite handles multi-day events.
 Yes, the 2-day ticket is valid for both the days.